bbauska/css-mastering-css/README.md

 }
 </pre>

-It's pretty simple, but let's say we want to change the word "sentence" to green bold text and leave the rest of the sentence untouched.
-You would do the following to my HTML file.
+<p>It's pretty simple, but let's say we want to change the word "sentence" to green bold text
+and leave the rest of the sentence untouched.
+You would do the following to my HTML file.</p>

-&lt;p&gt; In simple terms, this &lt;span class="text"&gt; You can write your sen- tence here &lt;/span&gt; in my CSS file you are reading, it is formatted as fol- lows. &lt;/p&gt; Then you add the following style selector to my CSS file:
+<p>&lt;p&gt; In simple terms, this &lt;span class="text"&gt; You can write your sentence here
+&lt;/span&gt; in my CSS file you are reading, it is formatted as follows. &lt;/p&gt; Then you add the following style selector to my CSS file:</p>

 <pre>
 .text